microsoft/pxt-arcade/docs/developer/images.md

 ### ~

-To change the default palette of a project, go into the project settings in the MakeCode editor (under the cogwheel in the upper right).
-Once there, click "Edit settings as text" and add a `"palette"` entry like so:
+To change the default palette of a project, select the **JavaScript** tab at the top of the editor to edit project code in text.
+On the left of the editor's workspace is the **Explorer** control for the files in your project.
+Expand the Explorer control and find the `pxt.json` file.
+Click on this file and then go back to the workspace and click on the "Edit Settings As text" button.
+You can now edit your project settings.
+Add a `"palette"` entry like this:

 ```JSON
 {